project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

     # chkconfig mysqld on
     # service mysqld start

-### Setup Hatohol cache DB
+### Setup of Hatohol cache DB

 You have to prepare a directory for Hatohol cache DB.
 Here we use '/var/lib/hatohol' as an example.

-Make the directory if needed
+Make the directory if needed.

     # mkdir /var/lib/hatohol